 I graduated from The University of Alabama in 2002 with a BSE in Elementary Education.
 A few years later, I earned my Master’s Degree in Educational Psychology and Counseling from Troy University.
 From there, I attended Lincoln Memorial University and was awarded my Educational Specialist in Educational Leadership and Administration.
 Currently, I am working toward my Doctorate in Curriculum and Instruction through Columbus State University.

 My family lives in Griffin with our dog, Cooper.
 My son and daughter attend elementary school in Henry County.
-My husband is the CVBI Instructor for Henry County Schools.
+My husband also works for Henry County Schools.
 We are definitely a household of learners!

 I love all things literary, but more importantly, I adore seeing students become addicted to text.
 I believe I will bring excitement, enthusiasm, and a sense of urgency to Dutchtown Elementary.
 I am eager to do my part in Ensuring Success for Each Student at Dutchtown.